mpc-qt/mpc-qt/README.md

 ### Prerequisites

-You need the Qt5 sdk installed and a recent edition of libmpv.
-On ubuntu you can usually install the Qt5 sdk with the ``ubuntu-sdk`` or ``qtcreator`` packages.
+You need the Qt5 SDK installed and a recent edition of libmpv.
+On Ubuntu you can usually install the Qt5 SDK with the ``ubuntu-sdk`` or ``qtcreator`` packages.
 You will need to compile [libmpv] from git head or at least version 0.24.0 with the ``--enable-libmpv-shared`` option, and ``--enable-libarchive`` if you want to use mpc-qt as a comic book viewer.
 Make sure ldconfig is run